marian-nmt/marian-regression-tests/README.md

 - Directories and test files with names starting with an underscore are turned off and are not traversed or executed by `./run_mrt.sh`.
-- Only some regression tests have been annotated with tags, so, for example, running tests with the tag #scoring will not start all available tests for scoring.
+- Only some regression tests have been annotated with tags, so, for example, running tests with the tag #scoring may not start all tests for the scorer.
   The complete tags are #cpu, #server.
+- Since Marian version 1.10.42, it needs to be compiled with the CMake flag `-DDETERMINISTIC=on` in order to successfully pass multi-GPU regression tests.

 ## Debugging failed tests